hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

 }
 ```

 #### DOM-4 Events
 If you want to learn more about the DOM-4 Events checkout [DOM Events](http://www.w3.org/TR/dom/#events).
 If you're interested in a dojo style implementation of a fully DOM-4 compliant Event
 system checkout the event system as part of my [IndexedDB](https://github.com/pjekel/indexedDB/tree/master/dom/event)
 project.

+<h2 id="deleting-tree-nodes">Deleting Tree Nodes</h2>

+In contrast to the standard dijit Tree, the CheckBox Tree offers the options to
+delete tree nodes using the keyboard.